Farewell 3d and 6d, hello rationing

 The store in Hammersmith, West London, was among the first to get a new look, with no mention of the prices.
 They were replaced by the "Diamond W" motif at either side of the name.
 The layout matched the approach that had been used in North America and Germany since 1932.

-The sky did not fall, and as the year continued the increases became more pronounced.
+A few of the lines featured in the brochure had gone up by a halfpenny (approx ¼p).
+The sky did not fall, and gradually the increases became more pronounced.

 Marvel Rubber Soles were the first product to go over sixpence.
 They went up by a halfpenny.